On the size of the neighborhoods of a word: A Simple Upper Bound Formula for the Condensed Neighborhood

 \section{A Simple Upper Bound Formula for the Condensed Neighborhood}

-We finally prove an elegant upper bound for the size of the condensed neighborhood for arbitrary words that was conjectured in~\cite{DBLP:conf/stringology/ChauveMP21}, whose values are however a few times larger than the bound in Inequality~(\ref{Ineq6}) for small distance threshold $d\leq 5$ (Table~\ref{table1}).
+We finally prove an elegant upper bound for the size of the condensed neighborhood for arbitrary words { that was} conjectured in~\cite{DBLP:conf/stringology/ChauveMP21}, whose values { can however be} a few times larger than the { upper-bound given in} Proposition~\ref{prop:upper} { as illustrated, for $s=2$ and small values of $n$ and $d$, in} Table~\ref{table1}\footnote{The code used to generate Table~\ref{table1} is available at \url{https://github.com/cchauve/CondensedNeighbourhoods/tree/ARXIV2025}}.

-\begin{theorem} For any word $W$ of length $w$ over an alphabet $\Sigma$ such that $\vert\Sigma\vert =s$ and any $0\leq d\leq w$
+\begin{theorem} For any word $w$ of length $n$ over an alphabet $\Sigma$ such that $\vert\Sigma\vert =s$, and any { $0< d < n$}

 \end{theorem}